 The things that matter most in life are not seen on social media.
 The things that matter most are how you've touched the hearts of others.

 When you can't control what's happening around you, try to control the way you respond.

 A lot of mobile devices have step counters.
-Look at how many steps you took every day and try to increase it by 10 steps today.
+Look at how many steps you took every day and try to increase it by ONLY 10 steps today.
 A fit body is part of overall wellness.

 Drink 2 cups of water (14-16oz.) about half an hour before each meal.
 It increases your metabolism and aids in proper digestion and calorie usage.